-"Government of Canada, Provincial & Municipal Bonds" means instruments that are essentially interest-bearing debt that is secured by the assets of the Government of Canada, the issuing Province or Municipality.
+"Government of Canada Bond Rate" means the interest rate at which the Government of Canada bonds pay.
+"Government of Canada, Provincial & Municipal Bonds" means are instruments that are essentially interest-bearing debt that is secured by the assets of the Government of Canada, the issuing Province or Municipality.
 These securities have a maturity that is greater than one year and form part of the money market only when the long-term debt approaches maturity.
-As with the other government securities these instruments are activity traded and generally considered high quality investments.
+As with the other government securities these instruments are activity traded and generally considered high quality investments and low risk.